-If the ERA approves the audit or review report, it will:
+Upon approval of the audit or review report, the ERA will:

-- notify the licensee accordingly107 - publish the report and, if applicable, the post-audit or post-review implementation plan on the ERA website.
+- notify the licensee accordingly110 - publish the report and, if applicable, the post-audit or post-review implementation plan on the ERA website.

-For audit reports, the ERA must also provide a copy of the report to the Minister for Energy.108 The ERA will publish the report on its website after it has been provided to the Minister.
+The ERA will also provide a copy of the report to the Minister for Water.111 The ERA will publish the report on its website after it has been provided to the Minister.